 I've worked on several large surveys, often in conjunction with John Guidice, the MNDNR's survey biometrician.
 Together, we've explored cost-precision tradeoffs involved in choosing a plot size in aerial surveys .
 I've also worked with collaborators at Carleton College, to develop methods for modeling detection probabilities in conjunction with snow track surveys .
 Recently, much of my time has been spent working with sightability models, including the development of a software package for program R .
 We've applied these methods to moose in MN and mountain goats in Washington State [4-5].
 In addition, we've discussed strategies for handling model uncertainty when building sightabilty models and also the importance of accounting for correlation among stratum specific estimates .
 In addition, we've recently developed a Bayesian model-based alternative that offers significant advantages when estimating trends from multi-year surveys [7, 8].
-Lastly, I've worked with colleagues at the National Marine Fisheries Service to develop approaches to estimating fish abudance from underwater camera surveys , and I'm also serving as a lead-PI on a project aimed at developing cost-effective methods for surveying zebra mussels in newly infected lakes.
+Lastly, I've worked with colleagues at the National Marine Fisheries Service to develop approaches to estimating fish abudance from underwater camera surveys , and I led a project aimed at developing cost-effective methods for surveying zebra mussels in newly infected lakes .

 1. Fieberg, J. and J. G. Giudice.
 2008.
 Variance of strati.ed survey estimators with probability of detection adjustments.
 Journal of Wildlife Management 72:837-844.

 2. Giudice, J. G., J. R. Fieberg, M. C. Zicus, D. P. Rave, and R. G. Wright.
 2010.
 Constructing cost and precision functions for aerial quadrat surveys: a case of ring-necked ducks in Minnesota.
 Journal of Wildlife Management 74:342-349.